 Builds upon the administrative law topics covered in the compulsory part of the curriculum.
-Content varies from year to vear because of the need to deal with contemporary problems. and a corpus of law which is ever more subject to reform both by legislation and by judicial decision-making.
-In some areas a comparative approach is taken to expose the many solutions. possible in the search for administrative justice.
+Content varies from year to year because of the need to deal with contemporary problems, and a corpus of law which is ever more subject to reform both by legislation and by judicial decision-making.
+In some areas a comparative approach is taken to expose the many solutions possible in the search for administrative justice.
 The core of the subject is in the fields of judicial and tribunal review of administrative action.
-Particular attention (amounting to over half of the subject) is given to federal administrative law and Freedom of Information.
+Particular attention (amounting to over half of the subject) is given to federal administrative law and freedom of information.
 Topics may also include contracts and torts of the Crown and other public authorities; ombudsmen; delegated legislation; and public corporations.

-90.223 Communications Law SS Hpw4 C3
+90.223 Communications Law

 The statutory and common law controls over mass media and telecommunications in Australia.
 Matters likely to engage the skills of lawyers rather than pure theoretical analysis or law for journalists.
 Among the general legal issues considered in the particular communications context are: economic regulation and protectionism; licensing law and policy; legal provision for technological change; regulation of corporate control; and self-regulation.
 Topics may be roughly divided into two main groups: 1.
 Defamation; contempt of court and parliament; rights of court reporting; restrictions on the content of printed and electronic media, including voluntary industry codes as well as law strictly so called.
-2. Electronic media: the operation of the commercial and public station licensing system; planning powers; ownership and control of stations; the regulation of programs; domestic law affecting satellite communication; videotext; cable and pay-TV media.
+2. Electronic media: the operation of the commercial and public station licensing er er mer de mer af wie in 16 de marere ar staat w system; planning powers; ownership and control of stations; the regulation of programs; domestic law affecting satellite communication; videotext; cable and pay-TV media.